JQrdan/datastream-base/README.md

 ### Resetting if things go wrong

 On the off chance that something fails on start up that won't aromatically recover, you will need to stop the system with `make stop`.
 After all services have stopped, you will then need to run `make clean` on each node to clear out the volumes.
 After this is done, the system can be started again.

+It is also possible to restart individual services manually by scaling them down to 0 and then back up again.

+### Service scaling

+If you have the resources, you can scale up some of the services to increase performance.
+To do this, run: `docker service scale <service-name>=<number of instances>`